LongBeachInnovationTeam/CLB-Business-Licensing-Trend-Analysis/README.md

 - Clone this repo to your computer.
 - Install above dependencies into your R development enviornment, if you haven't already.
 - Run `mkdir data/raw/` to create a directory for our source datasets.
-- Import the latest business licensing datasets as detailed on the [source datasets section](#source-datasets) into `/data/raw/`.
+- Import the latest business licensing datasets as detailed in the [source datasets section](#source-datasets) into `/data/raw/`.
-- Run `mkdir data/interim/` to store intermediade datasets for consumption by other code, notebooks, or analysis tools in your stack.
+- Run `mkdir data/interim/` to store intermediate datasets for consumption by other code, notebooks, or analysis tools in your stack.
 - Open the [R Notebook](http://rmarkdown.rstudio.com/r_notebooks.html) from `src/analysis.Rmd in [RStudio](https://www.rstudio.com/) to run the analysis.

 ## Source Datasets